binarybrain-009/Cleric/minikube_k8s_setup.md

-# Minikube Setup and Kubernetes Operations on Ubuntu
+# Minikube Setup and Kubernetes Operations on Mac

 ## Introduction
-This document outlines the steps and commands for setting up Minikube on Ubuntu and troubleshooting common issues related to Kubernetes node, pods, and SSH access.
+This document outlines the steps and commands for setting up Minikube on Mac and troubleshooting common issues related to Kubernetes node, pods, and SSH access.

 ## Minikube Setup